The South African Reflexology Society [TSARS] [053-289-NPO].

 - National Congress: The first Congress took place in 1991 in Durban.
 National and international speakers address members on the latest developments in the profession and numerous workshops are held.
 The Congress also affords all members from across South Africa the opportunity to meet and network.

-- Branch Meetings/Workshops: TSARS Branches: Cape Town.
+- Branch Meetings/Workshops: TSARS Branches in Cape Town.
 Durban, Johannesburg Pretoria, Stellenbosch and Port Elizabeth arrange regular meetings and CPD workshops.
 Therapists have the opportunity to discuss case studies and to listen to different speakers on various topics relating to health care.

 - Journals: The Journal aims to keep members informed, inspired, encouraged and enlightened.
 It highlights developments in the profession, both on the national and international level, and provides information on other health related issues and forthcoming events.